DominikPatrickNommensen/MB-System-Best-WOA18-SVP/README.md

 ### Python modules

+Some of these modules below need to be installed, some of them might already be installed and/or are part of core python:

+- argparse
+- cartopy
+- datetime
+- gc
+- io
+- matplotlib
+- numpy
+- pandas
+- pathlib
+- re
+- subprocess
+- xarray (with dependencies)

 ## Todos

-- [ ] Implementation into MB-System
+- [ ] Implementation into MB-System.
-- [ ] Making sure all required python modules are present and/or setting up a python envrionment to guarantee correct execution
+- [ ] Making sure all required python modules are present and/or setting up a python envrionment to guarantee correct execution (see above).
+- [ ] Making the "Pacific issue" somwhat smarter and more efficient.
-- [ ]
+- [ ] Create a GUI.